keboola/connection-docs/orchestrator/notifications/index.md

 a running average of the last 20 executions of the orchestration.

 When an orchestration is triggered manually, only the user who triggered it will receive any notifications.
-You don't have to worry about spamming your colleagues with messages when running orchestrations manually.*
+You don't have to worry about spamming your colleagues with messages when running orchestrations manually.

+***Important:** Notifications are not supported in development branches.
+Always set error status notifications for scheduled production orchestrations.*